wissol/eo/words-eo-en.md

 * fok: can, to be able
 * ge: again
 * gis: yes
+* go: tool, instrument
+* gok: to use
 * gud: flour
 * guk: to grind / I grind
 * i: alone
+* iaa: too, also, as well
 * ik: to wish, to want, to be alone, to be moody, to be sad
 * ingo: tooth
 * ip: and (conj)
+* iri: cold
 * irnik: To be winter
 * jak: to walk, I walk
 * je: spirit
 * jeak: to fly ("to walk in the spirts)
 * jee: maybe, chance, perhaps
+* jik: to cut, to tear, to split
 * ka: hair
+* ki: hard
 * la: food
 * laeasa: fruit
 * lak: to eat
 * lek: to gather food, to haverst
 * laaik: to gather seafood and/or seaweeds
+* lik: to hear
+* lilak: to listen
 * lo: sun
 * lonu: morning, birth
 * lorelorelore: the moon